SupurCalvinHiggins/212-fall-2015/assignments/ha-05/readme.md

 You are required to design and implement a class `MultiLevelLinkedList` that supports at least the following `public methods`.  **You are required to implement these methods using recursion**.
 Note that the methods below are only the minimum required methods.
 You may need to add constructor, destructor, and any additional private helper functions as needed.
 The recursive logic must be implemented either in the methods below or in helper functions called by these methods.

-- `void insert_top_level(const std::string& key)`: Performs a sorted insertion of a new node with the given `key` into the top-level linked list.
+- `void insert_top_level(const std::string& key)`: [13 points] Performs a sorted insertion of a new node with the given `key` into the top-level linked list.
 If the `key` already exists anywhere in the multi-level linked list, the function should ignore the insertion.

-- `void insert_child(const std::string& parent_key, const std::string& key)`: Performs a sorted insertion of a new node with the given `key` into the child list of the node identified by `parent_key`.
+- `void insert_child(const std::string& parent_key, const std::string& key)`: [13 points] Performs a sorted insertion of a new node with the given `key` into the child list of the node identified by `parent_key`.
 If the `parent_key` does not exist, or if the `key` already exists anywhere in the multi-level linked list, the function should ignore the insertion.

-- `void destroy()`: Destroys the entire multi-level linked list, freeing all allocated memory.
+- `void destroy()`: [13 points] Destroys the entire multi-level linked list, freeing all allocated memory.
 This function should be called once in the destructor of the class to ensure proper cleanup.

-- `void print() const`: Prints the multi-level linked list in a flattened format, in a way that all nodes are printed in lexicographical order.
+- `void print() const`: Prints the multi-level linked list in a flattened format.

 For example, consider the following sequence of operations: